What a Zoning Code Does and Does Not Do:

 How are liquor stores regulated?

 Liquor stores are regulated at the state level and are classified as an 'Additionally Regulated Use' within the draft Zoning Code.
+Details on this can be found in Article 9:Use Regulations.

 How are group homes regulated?